postfinance/discovery/README.md

 ## Example Workflow:

-First we have to create a (prometheus) server:
+First we have to register a (prometheus) server:

 ```console
 $ discovery server register prometheus1.example.com --labels=environment=test
 ```
+The labels above can be used on service registration to select a server via kubernetes style label selecors (see below).

 To list all registered servers:
 ```console